RossBoylan/mccli/bin/python/Notes.md

 ### rowLabels

-Ordinarily, the program assumes that the first row of the tables contains column headings.
-If this value is `false`, without quotes, then the first row is considered data.
+Ordinarily, the program assumes that the first column of the tables contains row headings.
+If this value is `false`, without quotes, then the first column is considered data.

 ### Miscellaneous details
 Data rows are identified as lines whose first non-blank character is a digit.
 This allows automatic skipping of the descriptive information usually appearing above tables.